revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/SOA.md

 <blockquote>

 **Standardized service contract**: Services adhere to a communications agreement, as defined collectively by one or more service-description documents.

 **Service loose coupling**: Services maintain a relationship that minimizes dependencies and only requires that they maintain an awareness of each other.

 **Service abstraction**: Beyond descriptions in the service contract, services hide logic from the outside world.

 **Service reusability**: Logic is divided into services with the intention of promoting reuse.

 **Service autonomy**: Services have control over the logic they encapsulate.

-**Service statelessness**: Services minimize resource consumption by deferring the management of state information when necessary
+**Service statelessness**: Services minimize resource consumption by deferring the management of state information when necessary.

 **Service discoverability**: Services are supplemented with communicative metadata by which they can be effectively discovered and interpreted.

 **Service composability**: Services are effective composition participants, regardless of the size and complexity of the composition.

 </blockquote>

 </details>

+---